 - fully-valid, undamaged U.S. passport (expired is fine)

-- fully-valid U.S. driver's license; Certificate of Naturalization or Citizenship; government employee ID (city, county, state or federal)
+- government employee ID (city, county, state or federal)

-- U.S. military ID or military dependent ID; valid foreign passport
+- U.S. military ID or military dependent ID

 - Matricula Consular (Mexican Consular Identification, commonly used by the parent of a U.S. citizen child applicant)